This is the multi-page printable view of this section. Click here to print.

 How-to guides

-The user can enter the required information for Parallel File Storage through the Samsung Cloud Platform Console, select detailed options, and create the service.
+Users can create a service by entering the required information for Parallel File Storage and selecting detailed options through the Samsung Cloud Platform Console.

 You can create and use the Parallel File Storage service from the Samsung Cloud Platform Console.